astropy/astropy-workshop/SETUP.md

 ## Before the workshop

-* [ ] Have USB drives ready with Miniconda installers and workbook materials.
+* [ ] Have USB drives ready with installers (e.g. anaconda or miniconda) and workbook materials.

 * [ ] Have USB-C to USB adaptor.